All photos below are my own and were taken in and around Kathmandu, Nepal

 Pick Your Food Wisely

 I think everyone knows that food is one of my passions (especially spicy food).
 One of the biggest things drawing me to India is the fact that I literally want to eat everything.
-There are so many highly recommended foods worth traveling for.

 But if you want to avoid the dreaded “Delhi Belly”, you’ll need to take a few precautions.
 If getting food poisoning wasn’t already bad enough, getting it as a solo traveler is even worse!